 The Housing Choice Voucher program (sometimes called Section 8) is funded by the U.S. Department of Housing and Urban Development (HUD) and administered by public housing authorities (PHAs).
-It's the federal government's major program for helping people with low incomes pay rent at private properties.
+It's the federal government's major program for helping individuals and families with low incomes pay rent at private properties.